PiyumiNadeera/Power-BI-Dashboard-for-Spotify-Music-Analysis/README.md

 4. **Explore the dashboard:**

-Use the interactive filters to view different metrics based on product, region and time period.
+Use the interactive filters to view different metrics based on tracks, streams and artists.
-Review the visualizations for insights into sales performance, trends, and product analysis.

 ## Contact
 For any questions or feedback, feel free to reach out to: